1992 SASF season

 The 1992 South Australian Soccer Federation season was the 86th season of soccer in South Australia.

 1992 SASF Division One

 The 1992 South Australian Division One season was the 86th season of first division soccer in South Australia.

 Eastern Districts Azzurri were champions for the third time, defeating Adelaide Croatia 3–2 in the Grand Final.
 Eastern Districts Azzurri were also premiers for the first time.
 Elizabeth City were relegated.
-Lion-Grange disbanded at the end of the season.
+Lion-Grange merged with Port Adelaide after the season.